JujuAdams/Scribble/9.0/colour.md

 ## `.rgb_lerp()`

 Text element method.
 This function [lerps](https://www.gamedev.net/tutorials/programming/general-and-gameplay-programming/a-brief-introduction-to-lerp-r4954/) between the current text colour and the target colour.
 This allows you to force the RGB channel of text to a certain colour whilst leaving the alpha channel unchanged.
 This is useful for e.g. flashing text in a particular colour.

+## `.sdf_border()`

+Text element method.
+This function adds a coloured border around your text.
+This will only affect SDF fonts and won't affect standard or spritefonts, and it further won't affect in-line sprites.
+The coloured border will not be colourised or tinted due to the use of other functionality.

 ## `[alpha, ...]` `[/alpha]`